-The FUMANA is an all analog dual filter bank with various control to access dynamically these bands.
+The FUMANA is an all-analog dual filter bank with various control to access dynamically these bands.
 Each filter bank is composed of an array of 16 independent 48dB/oct bandpass filters.
 Having two identical filter arrays, allows you to use one of those for spectral analysis (of a modulator signal) and the other for spectral re-synthesis (of the main signal).
 Each array is sub-grouped in odd and even bands (numbering these increasingly from 1 to 16 from left to right).
-It is possible to apply different signal to odd and even bands, both for main and/or modulator arrays.
+It is possible to apply different signals to odd and even bands, both for main and/or modulator arrays.
 This, together with the 16 envelope followers connected to each band of the modulator filterbank, and the 16 VCA connected to each band of the main filterbank, allows the FUMANA to perform a single 16 bands or a dual 8 bands analog spectral transfer.

 The parametric scan, instead, works with three parameters: peak/notch, band selector and width.
-Like in a parametric equalizer, where is possible to set peak/notch gain, frequency and slope, the FUMANA uses three parameters to set which is the center band to perform this manipulation, then if that band should be emphasized or attenuated, and how this action is extended to nearby bands.
+Like in a parametric equalizer, where is possible to set peak/notch gain, frequency, and slope, the FUMANA uses three parameters to set which is the center band to perform this manipulation, then if that band should be emphasized or attenuated, and how this action is extended to nearby bands.

-Since a spectral transfer tool may be used as a “vocoder-like-effect”, the FUMANA provides an input for an external noise which may be used for unvoiced (fricative/sibilants) sounds as words containing or starting with s, f, z, ch and other fricative sounds ([s] [z] [ʃ] [tʃ] [dʒ] [ts] [ʂ] [f] [v] [ɸ] [θ] [ʒ] etc etc).
+Since a spectral transfer tool may be used as a “vocoder-like-effect”, the FUMANA provides an input for an external noise which may be used for unvoiced (fricative/sibilants) sounds as words containing or starting with s, f, z, ch and other fricative sounds ([s] [z] [ʃ] [tʃ] [dʒ] [ts] [ʂ] [f] [v] [ɸ] [θ] [ʒ] etc).